Neural Network Verification with PyRAT: Future works

 \section{Future works}

 This paper presents the PyRAT tool, a neural network verification tool based on abstract interpretation with multiple domains such as zonotopes.
 Currently, \pyrat can verify the safety of a large range of neural networks of different sizes leveraging CPU and GPU as evidenced by its second place at the \vnncomp 2024.
-Future work in \pyrat includes extending the support of \pyrat with more precise abstractions for transformers or recurrent architectures while improving the representation of neural network non-linear functions.
+Current works in \pyrat already focus on generalising our approaches for non-linear functions as well as more precise abstraction.
+Efforts to verify architectures such as RNN and Transformers have also started and will be the subject of future works.
 With the development of edge AI and the proliferation of IoT devices, \pyrat will thrive to extend its support to embedded AI systems with their specific problems, \eg mixing integer and floating-point numbers, new rounding functions, etc. This work will be the subject of collaboration with the Aidge platform\footnote{https://eclipse.dev/aidge/}.
 Finally, \pyrat will also improve and extend its \bab techniques to new layers and with new improved heuristics to guide the \bab.

 \paragraph{Acknowledgment}

 This work has been supported by the French government under the ”France 2030” program, as part of the SystemX Technological Research Institute, and as part of the DeepGreen project with grant ANR-23-DEGR-0001. \pyrat has also been funded under the Horizon Europe SPARTA project grant no. 830892 and TRUMPET project grant no. 101070038 as well as the European Defence Fund AINCEPTION project grant no. 101103385.